 Earlier this year, the European Union (EU) outlined its plan to tackle the ecological crisis and the economic crises together by pledging to put a Green Deal at the centre of a €750bn post-pandemic economic recovery plan.
 However, without a more solid commitment to ending the funding of new fossil fuel projects, banking reform may be necessary if climate disaster is to be averted.

 During her first State of the Union address in September, EC president, Ursula von der Leyen, unveiled plans to increase the EU’s 2030 target for emissions reduction from 40% to 55%, to put the EU on track for climate neutrality by 2050.

-But, even if EU legislation is successfully introduced to meet these obligations by the end of summer 2021, there are other reasons to be sceptical about the EU’s ability to deliver on its green agenda.
+But, even if EU legislation is successfully introduced to meet these obligations by the end of summer 2021, there are reasons to be sceptical about the EU’s ability to deliver on its green agenda.

 Clearly, for this plan to succeed, the banks will need to come on board in a big way.

 The European Green Deal

 According to the European Banking Federation, the trade association that represents 32 national banking associations in the EU and EFTA countries, banks are crucial to ensuring the success of a Green Deal as they will, “play an essential and pivotal role in financing the change to a sustainable economy.”

 What is a major concern though is that Europe’s major banks appear to be continuing to invest very large sums in the fossil fuel industry, even after signing the 2015 Paris Climate accord.

 Research by BankTrack and the Rainforest Action Network, two NGOs that monitor private sector banks, reported in March 2020 that 35 of the world’s largest banks have together funnelled US$2.7 trillion into fossil fuels in the four years since the Paris Agreement was adopted (2016 to 2019).